victorli158/smalltalk/README.md

 ## Technologies Used

 The backend API was built using Python's Django framework while being connected to the frontend using React Native.
+Other technolgies implemented include:

+- `WebRTC`
+- `websockets`

 ## Features

 #### WebRTC

-LOREM IPSUM MAMA
+To establish a video and peer to peer connection, WebRTC was implemented on top of Django Channels.

 #### Django Channels